Skip to content

 “Throughout my career there were many highs, many lows.
 Those lows helped me find out who I really am.
 They taught me to persevere, overcome challenges and succeed,” Favre said.
 “But the challenges my family and I have faced over the last three years because certain government officials in Mississippi failed to protect federal TANF funds from fraud and abuse and are unjustifiably trying to blame me, those challenges have hurt my good name worse than anything I faced in football.”

-Favre told lawmakers that helping people in need is a cause dear to he and his wife’s heart.
+Favre told lawmakers that helping people in need is a cause dear to his and his wife’s heart.
 After learning what TANF program was meant for, Favre said he returned he funds he was paid “no questions asked” even though he knew he had not done anything wrong.

 As for the volleyball stadium at the University of Southern Mississippi, where Favre played college football, that also received funds, the former Golden Eagle standout said his advocacy for the project was done to help his alma mater and benefit the community.